-This will the first semester of what I am calling a redesigned
+This will the first semester of what I am calling a

-research papers.
+are research papers.
 I chose these papers carefully, but I have never

 taught them before.
 Therefore, some may prove to be too difficult or

 require too much time to extract the key points.
-We will adjust to this
+We will adjust to

-issue if and when it arises.
+this issue if and when it arises.